gdesmott/manger-veggie/README.md

     python manage.py runserver

+or if you want to run the RestoVego version:

+    python manage.py runserver --settings=vegout.vegoresto_settings

 If it runs without any error, it's a good sign.
 You can look at
 <code>http://localhost:8000</code> to a play a bit with it if you want (with
 curl or something like that).
 You can also run it this way to access if from